sc-ventures/cloudbreak-documentation/docs/blueprints.md

 * Use one of the pre-defined blueprints.
 * Add your custom blueprint by uploading a JSON file or pasting the JSON text.

 We recommend that you review the default blueprints to check if they meet your requirements.
-You can do this by expanding  the **manage bluerints** pane in the Cloudbreak web UI or by reading the documentation below.
+You can do this by selecting **Blueprints** from the navigation pane in the Cloudbreak web UI or by reading the documentation below.

 ### Use Default Blueprints